DevExpress-Examples/blazor-style-migration/readme.md

 }
 ```

-In v22.2, use the new CustomizeElement event to change the header cells' color instead of adding a custom CSS style:
+In v22.2, use the new CustomizeElement event to change the header cell color instead of adding a custom CSS style:

 ```cs
 void Grid_CustomizeElement(GridCustomizeElementEventArgs e) {